cs1302uga/cs1302-gallery/README.md

    button.setOnAction(handler);
    ```
    Of course, multiple calls to the `runLater` method can be used as needed.

+6. **How do I make a code snippet execute repeatedly with a delay between executions?**

+   TODO timeline

 Have a question?
 Please post it on the course Piazza.